Says INEC, Malami making efforts to disqualify him

-Ahead of the 2023 presidential election, the Governor of Central Bank of Nigeria, CBN, Mr. Godwin Emefiele, on Monday, approached the Federal High Court sitting in Abuja, accusing the Independent National Electoral Commission, INEC, of plotting to disqualify him from contesting.
+ABUJA—AHEAD of the 2023 presidential election, the governor of Central Bank of Nigeria, CBN, Mr. Godwin Emefiele, yesterday approached the Federal High Court sitting in Abuja, accusing the Independent National Electoral Commission, INEC, of plotting to disqualify him from contesting.

 Consequently, he prayed the court to order INEC and the AGF to maintain status quo ante bellum (allow things to remain the way they are) and not compel him to resign from his position as CBN Governor, until 30 days to the general elections.

 He urged the court to, in the interim, restrain the two defendants from taking any step that could push him out of office, pending the determination of the suit.

 “My lord, by Wednesday, May 11, 2022, the timeline for collecting the form for expression of interest will expire.

 “The timeline for the congresses and conventions of the political parties for the presidential election, which he is interested in, comes up on the 30th of May.

 “This motion, is therefore, seeking that the court should grant an order for maintenance of status quo.

 “Let my lord not allow anybody to do anything,” Ozekhome pleaded while moving Emefiele’s ex-parte application that was supported with an affidavit of urgency.

 Adducing reasons he would not resign as CBN governor, Emefiele, contended that not being a political appointee, he was not caught up by section 84 (12) of the new Electoral Act, since he is a public servant.

 The plaintiff further drew the attention of the court to a subsisting judgement of the Federal High Court in Umuahia, which he said voided section 84 (12) of the Electoral Act, 2022.